bekk/bekk-christmas/post/ux/5-things-i-wish-i-knew-about-working-as-a-ux-designer-before-i-started.md

 ### Consider creating fake doors

 You can create a “fake door” by implementing a button or a tiny bit of functionality to gain the users' attention.
-When the user clicks the button you can tell them that the functionality isn’t done yet, and proceed to ask them questions about what they would like to see or which functionality that would be relevant to them.
-This way you can receive feedback on functionality before it’s done.
+When the user clicks the button it is explained how the functionality isn’t done yet.
+They are also presented with a small questionnaire asking about what they would like to see or which functionality that would be relevant to them.
+This may result in feedback on the concept before it’s fully implemented.

 <p>&nbsp;</p>